Do you want to really learn how to assess and identify individuals with dyslexia effectively, sensitively and individually?

 - Gain 30 credits and count them towards a PGDip, PGCert, or an MEd in SEND.

-- Choose this recognised path to the SpLD APC – awarded by either the Dyslexia Guild, PATOSS or the British Dyslexia Association.
+- Choose this recognised path to the SpLD APC – awarded by either The Dyslexia Guild, PATOSS or the British Dyslexia Association.

-Just three steps to your APC
+Just three steps to your Assessment Practising Certificate (APC)

 If you want to be a specialist teacher, you simply need to complete the three unique steps illustrated below to gain your APC.

-- Secondly, you need to successfully complete CCET or CPT3A (which you can take with us).
+- Secondly, you need to successfully complete CCET or CPT3A (which you can take with us). then register for the British Psychological Society’s (BPS’s) Register of Qualifications in Test Use (RQTU)

 Your straightforward route to the SpLD APC